“I’m often asked by young people how do I become an explorer? And I say, “It’s very simple, you’re born an explorer.”

 During our dive we had another passenger on board, a specially made Rolex watch, which today we call, “The Old Lady”.
 At the time they did not have a facility in Geneva to test to the full ocean depth, so we were the testing platform for this new watch.

 It was exposed to full-depth pressure during the entire nine-hour dive.
-I was curious to see if was still working when we came up, and it was.
+I was curious to see if "The Old Lady" was still working when we came up, and it was.
 It performed well, we performed well.
 It was a good day’s work.
 It pleases me a great deal that the heritage of “The Old Lady” watch continues – that my DNA that is from “The Old Lady” exists in all Rolex watches today.

 To celebrate the half-century of this pioneering dive, I was presented this Rolex watch and they kindly engraved it on the back, “Don Walsh, deepest dive 1960, 2010, in appreciation.”
 I’m very proud of it — it never leaves my side.